w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Items navigation
+## Provide overview on items
 {:.newex}

-Display a list of buttons that indicate which carousel item is currently displayed and als allows users to navigate directly to any carousel item.
+Display a list of buttons that indicate the available carousel items and highlight the currently displayed items.
+This allows users to get an overview on the contents of the carousels, where they are, and navigate directly to any carousel item.

 In the example below, the list with buttons is added to the carousel using JavaScript and then styled: The buttons are numbered matching the corresponding carousel items.
-The button for the active carousel item is highlighted both visually and by using visually hidden text.
+The button for the active carousel item is highlighted both visually and by using visually hidden text (for screen readers).

 {::nomarkdown}
 <%= code_start %>